pd60193/PoetryGenerationRNN/README.md

 # PoetryGenerationRNN
-The aim of this project is to generate poetry using an RNN.
-We perform unsupervised learning for 1500 lines of Robert Frost's poems.
-Following the training, we attempt to generate 4 lines of poetry which would mimick his style.
+This project genrates poetry using a recurrent neural network with unsupervised machine learning on 1500 lines of Robert Frost's poems.
+The aim of the project is to generate a few lines of similar poetry as Robert Frost.

 ## Dataset

 The **util/robert_frost.txt** contains poetry lines from Robert Frost's Poems.
-We train our model on this data to remember words and their structure.
-We create a vocabulary vector for each line in the poetry.
-Each line is represented by vocabulary vector of size V where v is the vocabuylary space.
-Also V[i] = j, where i is the position of the word in the vocabulary space and j is the position of the word in the given line.
+We train our recurrent model to learn this data and understand the pattern.
+First, we create a word to index dictionary which contatins a mapping between every unique word and an integer index.
+Following this we create an input vocabulary vector(V) for each line **l** in the poetry.
+Line **l** may contain m words, so the vector V would be of length m containing the indexes of the words from the word-to-index dictionary.In mathematical terms, V[i] = j, where i is the position of the word in the dictionary and j is the position of the word in the given line.

 ## Code